-Foam is available on Cushion Source's Standard Comfort Cushions/Pads, as well as Bolster Pillows.
+Foam with top batting is available on Cushion Source's Standard Comfort Cushions/Pads.
 Foam is also a component in some other fill types, including Premium Indoor Fill and Optimal Comfort Fill.
 Foam is available 2-8 inches thick, depending on your preference and the type of cushion or pad you choose.

 Foam is certified for use in all foam applications in accordance with the following codes:

 Foam Fill has been independently laboratory tested and certified to meet standards for content, emission and durability also known as CertiPUR-US.
 CertiPUR-US is a voluntary testing, analysis and certification program developed by the global flexible polyurethane foam (FPF) industry.
 Being CertiPUR-US approved means Foam Fill has the following characteristics: